 The NEOS Server offers the

-solver for the solution of linear programming (LP) problems in
+solver for the solution of linear programming (LP) problems.
+Problems for

-was originally developed at the World Bank by T. Brooke, A. Drud,
+GAMS/BDMLP was originally developed at the World Bank by T. Brooke, A. Drud,

 and A. Meeraus and is now maintained by GAMS Development.
-BDMLP can solve
+Further

 The user must submit a model in GAMS

-format to solve a linear programming problem.
+format to solve an optimization problem.
 For security purposes, the model

 submitted must adhere to the following conventions: